No Ball at All

-You can give a child a brighter future when you support the therapeutic and educational programs provided by The Hearing and Speech Agency (HASA).
+You can give a child a brighter future when you support the therapeutic and educational programs provided by HASA.
 Your gift can help a child develop the language skills necessary for self-confidence, self-expression, school success, and individual well-being - whether the child is deaf or hard of hearing or struggling with autism, developmental delays, fluency, literacy, voice disorders, or speech-language differences.

 Since 1926, HASA has been committed to the speech, language and hearing needs of Baltimore’s children.
 With generous community support this year: